juliandsal/maya-constrain-locator-to-vertex/README.md

 A PyMEL script for Autodesk Maya that attaches a locator to a specific vertex on a mesh using a follicle, enabling precise vertex tracking for rigging, animation, or technical setups.

-This tool is especially useful for workflows that require locators to follow a vertex accurately, such as animation fixes, simulations, or VR/CG research setups.

 ---

 ## Features